Valen1706/odin-recipes/README.md

 # odin-recipes
 Project Recipes from The Oden Proyect Foundations Course.
-This project let me know my knowledge of HTML and gave me the opportunity to learn more thruought the project.
+This project let me know my knowledge of HTML & CSS, and gave me the opportunity to learn more thruought the project.